black-sheep777/checkout-form/README.md

 # checkout-form
 #### A simple component for checkout step in the e-shop
-Just page that will have a little more advanced form to get user data, shipping address, and payment method!
+Just a page that will have a little more advanced form to get user data, shipping address, and payment method!
----

 ## Project setup
 ```